-If it falls into any of the categories we discussed in our uniform expenses post, you can also make a claim on your tax return for the cost of laundering those uniforms.
+If it falls into any of the categories we discussed in our uniform expenses post, you can also make a claim for the cost of laundering those uniforms.

-The way you calculate your laundry expenses will depend on your means of cleaning.
+The way you calculate your laundry expenses will depend on your how you clean your uniform.
 We’ve created the following table which lists some of the possible methods for laundering your work clothes as well as how to calculate your deduction.

 |Means of cleaning||Method of calculating expenses|

 |At home – washing eligible work clothes only||$1 per load|

 |At home – washing eligible work clothes and other laundry items||50 cents per load|

 |Laundromat – washing eligible work clothes only||$1 per load or total of actual expenses incurred|

 |Laundromat – washing eligible work clothes and other laundry items||50 cents per load or share of actual expenses incurred|

 |Dry Cleaning||Total of actual expenses incurred|

 The amounts we’ve listed above include the cost of washing, drying and ironing your clothes, not simply washing them.